jprayner/bbc-jumbo/README.md

 Choose the standalone option if you're running on a single machine, supply a message and away you go.

 If you're lucky enough to have a functioning Econet then selecting this option prompts you to enter the station numbers.
-The server is assumed to be the rightmost machine and you should enter the Econet station numbers of the other machines from left-to-right.
+The machine on which the menu is running (the "leader") is assumed to be the rightmost machine and you should enter the Econet station numbers of the other "follower" machines from right-to-left.

 ## How does it work?